 Arts, Crafts and the cycle of life...

 I went to the 'Salmon Run' the other day.
-Firstly, I was disappointed to find NOT ONE SINGLE salmon do anything but swim or just lay there being eaten by birds.
+Firstly, I was disappointed to find NOT ONE SINGLE salmon do anything but try feebly to swim or just lay there being eaten by birds.
 There was no running involved.
-I thought I was going to see salmon doin the darwin.
-Only in the very basic sense.
+I was hoping I'd be witness to salmon Doin the Darwin.
+Fish with sponsorship contracts.
+'Running'... ha!

 Seems every year for as long as there've been salmon, they've been swimming upstream, spawning and dying.
-To the population of Victoria BC and some off season tourists it's apparently quite an event to witness.
-Now, I'm all for anything that involves being outside in nature, especially if it's nature on the west coast, but this was a pretty weird kind of eco-voyeurism that I just wasn't getting in to.
-Yes, it's vibrant and educational and the streams are teeming with life and all that, but really, people flock to the wilderness to watch elderly fish use the last of their life's strength to get it on and then die.
-Come to think of it... we should have it as good.
+To the population of Victoria British Columbia and some off season tourists, this segment of the cycle of life is quite an event to witness.
+Now, I'm all for anything that involves being outside in nature, especially nature on the west coast, but this was a pretty bizarre form of eco-voyeurism that I just wasn't getting into.
+Yes, it's vibrant and educational and the streams are teeming with life (and death) and all that, but really, people flock to the wilderness to watch elderly fish use the last of their life's strength to get it on and promptly die and get eaten by gulls.

 Anyway...